Company Profile

 Neoteric Hovercraft Inc. has no affiliation with HTI, or with other hovercraft companies in Italy who are marketing copies of Neoteric designs.
 Neoteric Hovercraft, Inc. does not condone, authorize, or support HTI, its president Carlo Guido Passoni, or Matteo Passoni.

 A dealer contract had been previously signed with HTI and both Matteo Passoni and his wife, Tatiana Rasskazova, received hovercraft training in October 2001.
-HTI acquired two dealer demonstration units from Neoteric, but subsequently purchased used Neoteric models in the US marketplace and shipped them to Italy.
+HTI acquired two dealer demonstration units from Neoteric, but subsequently purchased used Neoteric models from Neoteric’s US customers and shipped them to Italy.

 May 2004

-Chris Fitzgerald conducted a joint hovercraft training seminar with the company RevCor in Carpentersville, Chicago, Illinois USA.
+Chris Fitzgerald conducted a joint hovercraft training seminar with RevCor company in Carpentersville, Chicago, Illinois USA.
 See the event and photos here.

 June 2004